RibhavOjha/final_year_project/README.md

   `envs`: folder contains the environment with obstacles.

 ### Steps to run the code
-1. Make a python environment using `python -m venv /path/to/new/virtual/environment`.
+1. Make a python environment using `python -m venv /path/to/new/virtual/environment` and activate the environment.
 2. Install `requirements.txt` from this repository.
 3. Install the dependencies using `pip install -r requirements.txt`
 4. Download the submitted code.